calendar

 Software-based training primarily relies on installed programs to deliver content offline.
 This type of CBT is beneficial for environments with limited internet access, such as rural areas or secure workplaces.
 For instance, an organization might install safety training software on company computers to consistently deliver content to the entire team.

 Since the content is pre-installed, there are no disruptions caused by poor connectivity.
-Such training modules are beneficial, as around 8% of Americans still lack home internet access.
+An estimated 6–8% of Americans still lack reliable home broadband, making offline-capable training software a practical option for some workforces.

 Places where Americans lack high-speed internet.